 Much of what Anderson chose to engage with and bring to our attention has disappeared: traditions gone and skills abandoned, rural communities destroyed and urban neighborhoods demolished, lives lost and often forgotten.
 This may well evoke a sense of nostalgia.
 But that nostalgia is ours, not Anderson’s.

 Anderson did not refer to himself as an “artist” and rejected the idea that makers of cultural products should create such works for art’s sake or as a means of self-expression.
 Making art, like doing any other meaningful work, was to him a social act – a “companionable thing.”

 Anderson observed those changes as they took place: the demolition of buildings, the erection of shrines to profit and temples devoted to the exchange of money.
 He responded concretely and in no uncertain terms to what he saw going on in his lifetime.
 His works are not so much a lament as they are public outcries and displays of solidarity with those who, like him, where threatened by a demand for speed and expediency.

-Objects of visual culture, especially prints, are a way of reaching out to others and of creating a community of artists and collectors.
+Objects of visual culture, especially prints, are a way of reaching out and fostering connections among individuals who share the values that are made manifest in arts and crafts.
 Anderson’s works are the products and tokens of fellowship.
-He took careful note of how others around him carried out their jobs of making furniture, of working the land, and of serving the community.
+He took careful note of how others around him carried out their jobs of creating furniture, of working the land, and of serving the community.
 He understood their labor and honored it with the work of his own hands.
 Each print bespeaks a communion, a faithful, generous and sustained engagement with his subjects.